 Water-cooled chillers use water from an external cooling tower to reject heat from a gaseous refrigerant in the condenser before it undergoes a phase change into a liquid.

 Vapor Compressor Chillers

 This type of chiller uses refrigerants to cool process fluids and spaces.
 A compressor is used as the driving force to pump refrigerant around the system.

 Vapor Absorption Chillers

 Vapor absorption chillers have no compressor in the unit.
-Rather, they use a heat source e.g., solar energy or waste heat to drive the coolant through the system.
+Instead, they use a heat source, e.g. solar energy or waste heat to drive the coolant through the system.

 The process starts with liquid coolant in an evaporator which turns it into gaseous form.
-The gaseous coolant is absorbed by a concentrated absorbent such as Lithium Bromide or Ammonia, provided by a generator.
-The diluted solution absorbs the coolant while the heat is being absorbed by the cooling water.
+Next, the gaseous coolant is absorbed by a concentrated absorbent such as Lithium Bromide or Ammonia, provided by a generator.
+Finally, the diluted solution absorbs the coolant while the heat is absorbed by the cooling water.

-Glycol chillers are special types of chillers which use propylene glycol, an anti-freeze, in the system.
+Glycol chillers are special types that use propylene glycol, an anti-freeze, in the system.
 They are widely used in food-grade applications such as in the production of alcohol and for brewery chilling systems.

 How does a glycol chiller work?

 The mode of operation of glycol chillers is the same as a standard chiller.